Satendra-dev/Book-Store/readme.txt

 It returns
 - total cost of the books ordered
-- total billing cost which would include 10% GST and delivery charges (if any).
-- books with specific genres are billed at discounted price.
+- total billing cost which would include 10% GST and delivery charges (if any). books with specific genres are billed at discounted price.

 #pre-requisite for running the application on Visual Studio Code:
-- .Net 5 SDK on the system
+- .Net 5 SDK should be installed on the system
-- C# Extention
+- C# Extention for VS Code needs to be installed

 #build and run instructions
+- if using VS Code,
-- press crtl F5 or if you are using terminal then run command: dotnet run
+    - open terminal and set launch profile as Command Prompt and execute command: dotnet run
-- for the first time it will create .vscode folder for launch.json and tasks.json.
-Therefore you might need to run the above step again (crtl F5) to get the desired output.
+    - you can also use crtl F5 to build and run.
+For the first time it will create .vscode folder for launch.json and tasks.json (since they are not pushed into Github).
+        Therefore you might need to run the above step again (crtl F5) to get the final output.

 #data-repository
 - book-collection.json file is used as a repository for the book store which could be coming from the book-store database in real time